scarf005/Mary/README.md

 # Mary
 First roguelike project ever.
-Since I'm not that great at programming so it's gonna take long time to develop.
+Since I'm not that great at programming it's gonna take a lot to develop.